carlgevans/solarmap/README.md

   The HTTPAdapter override solution was not working, but the nasty hack of connectionpool.py did.

-* Perform any parsing of your location field in the parse_locations method.
+* Perform any parsing of your location address field in the parsed_address method.

 * You can change the custom location field that is queried in the settings file.